Polytechnic University of Viseu

+Founded on December 26, 1979, the Polytechnic University of Viseu (Universidade Politécnica de Viseu, UPV) is a Portuguese public higher education institution headquartered in Viseu.
+It was established as the Instituto Politécnico de Viseu in 1979 and adopted its current name on 1 August 2026 following the entry into force of Law No. 32/2026, which created the legal framework for the conversion of eligible polytechnic institutes into polytechnic universities.

 Today it is an essential reference of the city of Viseu and its entire region.
 From its birth until today, it has been the driving force of scientific, technological, cultural and economic development, namely through its teaching and research activities, of cultural, scientific and technological diffusion, of partnerships, inter-institutional protocols and collaborations with companies and other institutions.

 The diversified range of training offered in undergraduate, master's, post-graduate and post-graduate courses and Professional Technical Courses (Cursos Técnicos Superiores Profissionais - CTeSP - in Portuguese) combined with a strategy of partnerships with the business community, educational, cultural and social of the region, provide to their graduates a rapid insertion in working life and, simultaneously, development and progress to the region and to the country.

 In total, the Polytechnic University of Viseu has an offer of 32 undergraduate courses, 33 master's degrees, 15 postgraduate courses, 6 postgraduate degrees and 32 CTeSP, making a total of 118 courses, distributed in 5 Higher Schools.

+Transition to university status

+On 1 August 2026, the institution officially adopted the name Polytechnic University of Viseu (UPV), replacing the former Instituto Politécnico de Viseu (IPV).
+The change followed the entry into force of Portuguese Law No. 32/2026, which amended the legal framework for higher education and allowed accredited polytechnic institutes to become polytechnic universities.

 Higher Schools and Campus

 The Polytechnic University of Viseu consists of five Higher Schools and a community consisting of 4944 students, 380 professors and 230 employees.

-The Higher Schools that make up the IPV are the following:
+The Higher Schools that make up the UPV are the following: